AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 Ryan Ingemar Sundby - William Blair & Co.
 LLC

 Yeah, no, and great to see it kind of show up in the numbers there.
 And then with merchandising, that seems like a pretty logical step to make is – can you just talk about maybe how that came up?
 Is that something your consumers are asking for?
-And then, I guess, from a margin standpoint, does that look something more like food and beverage, or is there some kind of licensing component there that may take margins down?
+And then, I guess, from a margin standpoint, does that look something more like food and beverage, or is there some kind of licensing component there that maybe takes margins down?

 Adam M. Aron - AMC Entertainment Holdings, Inc.